 What about high school and middle school students?

-At Two Cities Church we care deeply about students.
+At Two Cities Church, we care deeply about students.
 Most of our staff or volunteer staff have either led a student ministry or volunteered in student ministries before.
 We understand this critical age.
-As a parent you worry about the choices they make, the friends they have, and the environments they put themselves in.
-We want you to know that the best thing a student can do at this age is develop a sense of independence from the crowd and the best way we’ve found to do that is through consistent service.
+As a parent, you worry about the choices they make, the friends they have, and the environments they put themselves in.
+We want you to know that the best thing a student can do at this age is developing a sense of independence from the crowd and the best way we’ve found to do that is through consistent service.

 When students feel responsible to be a role model, they are more responsible.
 When students see the faces of little kids light up as they enter the room, they realize their God-given worth.
 In fact, the stats show that most students graduate their faith when they graduate high school.
 But that statistic is drastically reduced when a student is consistently serving.
 That’s why we’ve created Student Impact.
 It’s a way for students to impact the lives of others and that’s the kind of thing that stays with them post-graduation.

 Watch student impact volunteer, Jessica, express her faith in this baptism testimony video.